D4rkOnE/DWL-dotfiles-laptop/README.md

 My favorite file manager is Thunar.
 I'm a fan of aur/arc-gtk-theme which integrates well into this overall blue themed DWL.
 The menubar is Waybar.
 Because my DWL is IPC patched and Waybar's config has been modified for DWL I'm able to use actually use the tags.
 It's a fairly default Waybar config except I changed the colors to blue.
 This is less distracting in my opinion.

+## Auto-mount USB devices like external hard drives
+I prefer my USB connected external hard drives to be mounted automatically.
+For this I installed udisks2 which is then enabled at boot via ```systemctl enable --now udisks2.service```.
+As for automount I prefer udiskie which is autostarted with udiskie --tray & in my dwl-startup.sh script.

 ## Keyboard hacks for be-latin1 (Belgian AZERTY layout)
 Being Belgian I'm using a be-latin1 AZERTY keyboard layout.
 This is always a mess to change tags.
 After some fiddling with 'wev' I was able to modify the necessary keys and use SHIFT+& for tag 1, SHIFT+é for tag 2, SHIFT+" for tag 3 etc.
 In config.h: